-I've been working from home for the past 6 years, pretty much since I became a mom.
-I work as a designer for a luxury bedding and linens company called Lullaby Bedding for their baby and kids line, have a WordPress website business where I design websites for small businesses and mompreneurs, sell faith-inspired greeting cards and blog right here.
-Below, I'm going to share with you my strategies for getting things done, meeting deadlines and not losing my mind.
+I've been working from home for the past 10 years, pretty much since I became a mom.
+I am a WordPress Website Designer & Digital Branding Strategist as well as a volunteer in a number of local causes.
+Below, I'm going to share with you my strategies for getting things done, meeting deadlines, and not losing my mind.

 Strategy #1: Have a dedicated workspace

 This is by far the most important thing that you need to do if you want to be productive while working from home.
 Even if its a corner in your bedroom, an unused closet or a nook in your basement, it is absolutely essential to have a dedicated workspace that is not shared with others.
 Your workspace needs to be a spot where you can keep your work organized, your deadline in front of you, and not somewhere that requires set up and takedown.

 For the longest time, I used to use a corner in our guestroom as my office except, every time we had guests, I'd have to clean up the corner, put away my papers and other stuff and it really impacted my productivity.
 Your space doesn't have to be big- it just needs to be dedicated to your work and visually attractive so you're inclined to spend time there.

 The other thing that is SO essential to be successful when working from home as a mom is to have really strict routines.
 In order to be professional, on time for meetings and meet deadlines, I need to know what times I'm available without distractions and what chunks of times are available where I can get stuff done.
 If I don't' want to work till 2-3 AM every night, I need to be able to find pockets in my day where I can be productive.